 Secretin and its receptor are found in discrete nuclei of the hypothalamus, including the paraventricular nucleus and the arcuate nucleus, which are the primary sites in the brain for regulating the homeostasis of the body’s energy.

-It was found that both the central and the peripheral injection of Sct reduce the food intake in the mouse, which indicates an anorexigenic role of the peptide.
-This function of the peptide is mediated by the central melanocortin system.
+It was found that both the central and the peripheral injection of Sct reduced the food intake in the mouse, which indicates an anorexigenic role of the peptide.
+The central melanocortin system mediates this function of the peptide.

 Secretin is used in diagnostic tests for pancreatic function.

-It is injected and the pancreatic result can be obtained with magnetic resonance imaging, a non-invasive procedure, or the secretions generated as a result can be gathered through an endoscope or through tubes inserted through the mouth, into the duodenum.
+It is injected, and the pancreatic result can be obtained with magnetic resonance imaging, a non-invasive procedure.
+The secretions generated can be gathered through an endoscope or tubes inserted through the mouth into the duodenum.